-Welcome to the website of Rotographic Publications.
+Welcome to the website of Rotographic/Coin Publications.
 We are a small family run publishing company that has specialised in numismatic titles since 1965.
-Rotographic published the biggest selling coin book of all-time, namely “Check Your Change”, which sold 1.75 million copies in 5 years.
+We published the biggest selling coin book of all-time, namely “Check Your Change”, which sold 1.75 million copies in 5 years.
 Today we are known for our high quality accurate price-guides and reference books on modern coins, ancient coins, medals and banknotes.
-Currently there are 10 titles in printed form and 11 available as eBooks.
-For more information about these or to purchase them in eBook format, please use the menu links above.
-Rotographic is a member of the British Numismatic Trade Association.
+Currently there are 14 titles available in printed form and 12 as eBooks.
+For more information about these or to purchase them in eBook format, please use the menu links above

 (NEW EDITION) Greek Coin Types and Their Identification:

-Re-printed 14 years ago, but basically unchanged since the 1980 version.
+Re-printed 15 years ago, but basically unchanged since the 1980 version.
 It is still probably the best book available on ancient Greek coin identification.
 Work is currently in progress on creating a new edition which will have weights in metric for the first time, as well as some updates and changes.
 The 350 page work with 2750 illustrations will also be available as an eBook and possibly as an interactive app.
-It’s a massive task!
+It’s a massive task and is being worked on right now!
 Watch this space.